Multiple Internship Positions – Washington, DC

 - Coordinate various education and outreach activities, including traveling exhibit, film screenings, panel discussions, community events, Legacies’ curriculum, and receptions;

 - Plan fundraising events, including cooking classes and house parties with high-level donors;

 - Coordinate outreach opportunities to all stakeholders, including Congressional visits;

-- Maintain Legacies’ databases and assist the Executive Director with a variety research tasks;
+- Maintain Legacies’ databases and assist the Executive Director with a variety of research tasks;

 - Other duties as assigned.

 - Candidates must be undergraduate level students with a minimum of sophomore status;

 - Demonstrated commitment to social justice, human rights, conflict resolution/peace-building, and international relations;

 - Interest in cultural exchange and Southeast Asia;

 - Flexibility and ability to work well with a team;